 For off-nadir images, pixel line-of-sight ground projections can extend outside of the product image area.
 Using the unresampled DEM as the source of elevation data should prevent elevations from being needed outside of the available data range as the terrain occlusion calculation performs its “stepping process.”
 However, a check to ensure that the elevation being retrieved is greater than 0 in line and sample while less than dem_nl-1 and dem_ns-1 should be implemented.
 The process should issue a warning that the data to be retrieved is outside of the DEM, and return the DEM elevation value for the closest edge line/sample position (i.e., clip the DEM line/sample values at the DEM edges).

-Run ols2ils to find the input location for the corresponding output location.
+Run ols2ils (OLI Resampling Algorithm ADD 6.2.4) to find the input location for the corresponding output location.
 This will be based on the elevation for current output pixels (lc,sc).

-Run get_output_ls for the input location calculated in 2) to find the corresponding output location for the maximum elevation (lm,sm).
+For the input location calculated in 2) calculate the corresponding output location for the maximum elevation (lm,sm) (OLI Resampling Algorithm ADD 6.2.4).

 Define the parametric equation for a line that connects (lc,sc) to (lm,sm).